 1. SchedulingKit — Best All-in-One Scheduling for Dermatology Practices

 Pricing: Free plan available.
-Paid plans scale with your practice.
+Paid plans scale with your provider count.
 Check current pricing.

 2. SimplePractice — Best for Solo Dermatologists and Small Practices